thekaigonzalez/LatifronsOS/readme.md

-# Snarwin - FreeKSD can suck my butt.
+# Latifrons - Embedded Operation System

-Snarwin is a replacement for FreeKSD with portability,
+LatifronsOS is a light embedded operation system running Snarwin 1.0.
 ## Use

 Unix